 Our life is not our own.
 And yet we feel and act like it “belongs” to us.
 Sorrow and grief concentrate more energy.
 Could they be the meaning of life?
 Should every man seek actively his own thorns (σκόλοπες) ? (see here)

-The leaf which falls down in the Fall is not consolated by the fact that new green leafs will come into existence.
-It cries out “I am not one of these new leafs!”.
+The leaf which falls down in the Fall is not consolated by the fact that new green leaves will come into existence.
+It cries out “I am not one of these new leaves!”.
 Oh you poor leaf!
 Where would you like to go?
-And where do the other leafs come from?
+And where do the other leaves come from?
 Where is the Nothingness or the abyss which frightens you?
 [The World as Will and Representation]

 Maybe with death we all return to the “matrix” from which we came into being in the first place, as Schopenhauer said.
 Maybe we are all entangled into the phenomenon of personalization – which is only an illusion (Gr. Φαινόμενον).
 Maybe death just destroys this kaleidoscope which makes us see “many” consciousnesses where only the One exists…

 Logos is the child of our civilization, not the other way around (Durkheim, Mauss).
 And as Levi Strauss found out, the “σημαίνον” can easily switch places with the “σημαινόμενον”: the child becomes a parent after only one generation.
 How many times has our child – Logic – been a parent to things that we try to test if they are “true” based on their own parent?
 Aristotle defined Logos as something which can revel or conceal (απο-καλύπτει or επι-καλύπτει) things.
 And Heidegger correctly pointed out that the latter (the concealing function of Logos) is something we must look at carefully…

 If every philosopher has logical arguments to what he says, then maybe the extreme – no matter how unlikely – is the solution: that everyone is right.